taquine/WithSecure-Minefield-Challenge/README.md

 # WithSecure-Minefield-Challenge
-Technical cahllenge for WithSecure job interview
+Technical challenge for WithSecure job interview

 DFS approach to maze solving using an exploration FIFO queue to generate a tree data structure which can be backtracked to get the reverse order of moves